Dominis West

 No analysis available

-I found evidence that the building/unit is leasehold, but the public remarks do not give a lease expiration year.
-I searched for phrases like lease expires, leasehold to, ground lease ends, and renewed through, but no specific year was mentioned.
+I found a reference to the property being leasehold, which makes this field applicable.
+I looked for phrases like lease expires, ground lease ends, renewed through, or expiry year, but no 4-digit expiration year was provided.

-I looked for wording indicating full building insurance or walls-in coverage, but the remarks do not mention it.
-Without explicit insurance language, this feature cannot be confirmed from the listings.
+I looked for language indicating full HOA insurance coverage or walls-in coverage, but the remarks do not mention it.
+Without explicit insurance wording, there is no basis to mark the building as fully insured.

 No analysis available

-I searched the public remarks for explicit fire/life safety evaluation or fire inspection pass language and found none.
-Because there is no direct mention, I cannot confirm that the building passed FLSE from these remarks.
+I searched the remarks for explicit fire/life safety evaluation or inspection pass language and found none.
+With no direct mention, there is no evidence here that the building has passed FLSE or a comparable fire/life safety review.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.